origamisaturn/KAGP/implementation.md

 1) estimation of final tangential velocity under both radial and yaw guidance, using RK4 instead of a Taylor expansion, and
 2) Targeting of orbits based on the elements LAN, argp, inc, ap, pe, as opposed to (THE METHOD USED IN THE PAPER)
 3) engine property estimation

+Also I've abbreviated the derivation and justified it in terms of the CALCULUS LAW as used in APPENDIX whatever to get the optimal values of a0 and a1 and so on.

 ### Fixed Thrust
 A constant thrust model for a rocket, with constant mass flow and constant exhaust velocity, is defined as follows